claytonketner/CSCI200_FactorySim/Networking-Message-Classes.md

     networking message indicating to delete a part
 * Member Data (all public):
       * name - name of part to delete

+***

+### PartListMsg
+    networking message listing all available parts
+* Member Data (all public):
+      * parts - ArrayList of available parts

+***

+### NewKitMsg
+    networking message indicating to add a new kit
+(is a separate class even though it only contains 1 instance variable because it specifies that the command is to add a new kit)
+* Member Data (all public):
+      * kit - Kit instance to add